awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 }
 ```

-## Disallow Changes to Lambda Functions Set Up by AWS Control Tower<a name="lambda-disallow-changes"></a>
+## Disallow Changes to AWS Lambda Functions Set Up by AWS Control Tower<a name="lambda-disallow-changes"></a>

-This guardrail disallows changes to Lambda functions set up by AWS Control Tower\.
+This guardrail disallows changes to AWS Lambda functions set up by AWS Control Tower\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 The artifact for this guardrail is the following SCP\.